 I love hacking IKEA furniture.
 It’s probably one of my favourite things to do.
 I’ve hacked this scallop kids table, and this watermelon ombre dresser!
 The furniture at IKEA is so versatile that you can literally do anything with it.
 3 years ago we bought an IKEA mydal bunkbed for the boys.
 Well no one has slept in that room for even one night since all 3 years.
 Now that my boys are 6 and almost 3, we decided that they should move into their own room.
 So I wanted to make this room exciting and fun for them.
-I had the following goals for the space:

 - Transform the bunkbed and make it into something more stable.
 The IKEA bunkbed is meant for thinner foam mattresses.
 We had spring coil Posturepedic mattresses.
 It is really important to me that the kids get good back support so we opted for these mattresses that aren’t really recommended for this frame.
 Because of that, the frame is not that stable with the mattresses in.
 I need to transform the bed to make it more stable

 - Add storage into the space.
 Currently the kids don’t even play in here because there’s nowhere for them to store their toys.
 Along the process to transform the space I made use of this really awkward nook by creating a built-in.

 - Make it beautiful and give it that wow factor!

 How to: IKEA Mydal bunk bed hack

 If you prefer to watch videos, here is a deep dive of how I Hacked this IKEA Mydal Bunk Bed